TheBoxLtd/shell-lib-ios/README.md

 ## Screenz SDK Components

-We are going to explain the main components of the SDK for further understanding of the framework itself and the work under the hood in the SDK.

 ### Screenz SDK Manager
-This manager provides an unified entry point for the framework and handle the configuration and initialization of the framework itself.
+This component provides a unified entry point for the framework and handles the configuration and initialization of the framework.

-Was build to provide all the functionality for the framework and provide options to use it as a shared instance accros the entire application, or to create multiple instances to handle independently.
+It's built to provide all the functionality for the framework and provide options to use it as a shared instance across the entire application, or to create multiple instances to handle independently.

-The main methods for this class are the one in charge of load the application configuration to the SDK, this methos are *loadConfigurationFromJSONFile* and *loadConfigurationFromJSONString*.
+The main methods for this class are responsible to load the application configuration to the SDK.
+These methods are *loadConfigurationFromJSONFile* and *loadConfigurationFromJSONString*.
 Both methods do the same, load the *appConfiguration* property based on a JSON file or string.

-Also provides the methods to handle notifications and application launch.
+This component also provides the methods to handle notifications and application launch.

-Besides this methods, the manager store data to be used during the life of the application.
-As we know, it stores the application configuration but also the server configuration (*serverData*), SDK configuration (*sdkConfiguration*) and scheme values (*schemeValues*).
+Besides these methods, the manager stores data to be used during the life of the application.
+It stores the application and the server configuration (*serverData*), SDK configuration (*sdkConfiguration*) and scheme values (*schemeValues*).

 ### Screenz SDK Loading View Controller

-The Loading VC is in charge of start the application and load the web application.
-Bascially it set the splash screen, load the data from the server to the SDK manager, setup the notifications and all the social networks and get current location.
-After all this setup is done, it will show the Main VC where the web app is loaded.
+This component is responsible to start the application and load the application content.
+Bascially it sets the splash screen, loads the data from the server to the SDK manager, sets up the notifications and all the social networks and gets current location.
+After setup is complete, it will show the Main View where the web app is loaded.

 ### Screenz SDK Storage Keys

-During the life of the app, the SDK store some data in the User Configuration settings.
+During the app lifecycle, the SDK stores some data in the User Configuration settings.
 These are the keys in the User Configuration settings that you can access if needed.

 | Key Name | Description |
 |--- | --- |